NIB's bonds enjoy the highest possible credit rating, AAA/Aaa, with the leading rating agencies Standard & Poor's and Moody's.

 More

 Under an A/B loan structure NIB is the lender of record for, and administers, the entire loan amount consisting of an A loan and a B loan.
-NIB keeps the A loan for its own account while the B loan is funded by commercial banks pursuant to a "Participation Agreement" signed by NIB with such "Participants".
-The borrower benefits from longer tenors and higher-value financing through exemption from withholding taxes on loan payments.
-NIB fully shares project risks with the participating banks which are able to share NIB's preferred creditor status.
+NIB keeps the A loan for its own account while the B loan is funded by commercial banks pursuant to a “Participation Agreement”.
+The borrower benefits from longer tenors and higher-value financing.
+NIB fully shares project risks with the participating banks which are able to share NIB’s privileges as an IFI.
 The A/B loan structure enables NIB to improve the delivery of its mandate by offering more comprehensive, larger-value financing packages.

 Loan products